Linear Thermal Instability of a Condensing Gas-Particle Mixture, with Possible Application to Chondrites and Planetesimals: Summary and discussion

 Our linear instability depends on optically thin radiative cooling: the ability of particle overdensities to shed their energy to infinity.
 The nonlinear study of cavitating bubbles by \citet{chiang_2024} found a similar requirement: although the bubbles themselves could be optically thick, their surroundings needed to have a lower radiation temperature to serve as an energy sink.
 To our knowledge, Field's thermal instability only manifests in environments where cooling photons can freely escape, including the solar corona (e.g.~\citealt{brughmans_etal_2022}), the diffuse interstellar medium (e.g.~\citealt{jennings_li_2021}), and the intracluster medium in galaxy clusters (e.g.~\citealt{qiu_etal_2020}).

 If instead radiative cooling is treated in the optically thick limit, with the free-streaming term $\propto -T^4 \rho_{\rm par}$ in the energy equation replaced with a diffusive term $\propto \nabla \cdot (\rho_{\rm par}^{-1}\nabla T^4)$ (where $\rho_{\rm par}$ is the particle density), then instability is suppressed, as sound waves are damped by diffusion, including by thermal gas conduction (e.g.~\citealt{field_1965}).
 This presents a problem for applying thermal instability to the vapor plume from colliding asteroids, insofar as the plume may be optically thick \citep{choksi_etal_2021}.
 The same problem is noted by \citet{chiang_2024}, who suggests that the radiation-condensation instability may be confined to the edges of a debris cloud, or to times when the cloud is more transparent --- either early on when the cloud is too hot for many solids to condense, or later when the cloud has thinned out.
+Perhaps the plume fragments from the outside in, with clumps and voids forming on the plume's photospheric surface, exposing deeper layers that cool and fragment in turn.
+Numerical simulations are needed to explore these global, nonlinear scenarios.

 Shear flows and turbulence within the impact plume may also interfere with thermal instability.
-These issues should be addressed in future work.
 See \citet{balbus_1986} for how thermal instability plays out atop a dynamical flow, and \citet{robertson_goldreich_2012} for how a turbulent gas evolves upon compression or expansion.

 We thank Steve Desch, Rixin Li, Francois Tissot, Andrew Youdin, J.J.~Zanazzi, and Shangjia Zhang for discussions.
+An anonymous referee provided an encouraging and helpful report.
 We are also grateful to Andrew Ingersoll for reminding us of the application of thermal instability to solar prominences.
 This work was supported by Berkeley's Esper Larsen,~Jr.~fund, and a Simons Investigator grant.

 \software{numpy \citep{numpy_cite}, scipy \citep{scipy_cite}, matplotlib \citep{hunter_etal_2007} }